AAISociety/Community_Specification/02-scope.md

-# Scope

-# Open Verification: Proof-of-Control of AI — Working Group Scope
+# Open Verification: Proof-of-Control over AI Agents — Working Group Scope

+*So humans can trust agents.*

-The goal is open verification: the ability to trust that an AI system did only what it was authorized to do, because an independent party can check it, not because the operator asserts it.
-Open verification means the standard, the method, and the tools used to check what a system did are themselves open, independent, and inspectable, which is what turns a claim into checkable evidence.
-(This concerns the openness of the verification system, not whether any AI model is open-source.)
+Open Verification is the framing for this work: helping anyone who relies on an AI system trust that it did only what it was authorized to do, because an independent party can check it, not because the operator asserts it.
+Open Verification opens the conversation.
+It is intentionally left undefined in this document and is not a formal deliverable of the working group.

-Proof-of-Control is the technical framework for open verification: the evidence properties, the Domains of Verification, and the spectrum of verification by which evidence is graded.
-This Working Group develops the Standard that defines the cryptographic stage of that framework: independently verifiable evidence of what an AI system did, the data it touched, the actions it took, and whether it stayed within its authorized boundaries.
+Proof-of-Control is the technical core.
+As working technical language:
+Proof-of-Control is a continuously verifiable chain of custody for what an AI system did, backed by cryptographic verifiability and not tied to any one stack.

+The near-term output is the Trustworthiness in Agents Matrix: the six Domains of Verification mapped against levels of verifiability, with example use cases, so an organization can make a strategic choice about how much verifiability it needs and where.
+It is not a maturity model and not a linear better-to-worse progression.

 ## In scope

+- The six Domains of Verification: Privacy, Portability, Authorization, Security, Identity, and Provenance.
+The working groups define what each domain means at each level of verifiability.
+- The Trustworthiness in Agents Matrix: the domains mapped against levels of verifiability, with example use cases.
-- The definition of Proof-of-Control evidence and its required properties (contemporaneous, tamper-evident, attributable, independently checkable).
+- A working definition of Proof-of-Control and the properties of the evidence it produces.
-- The Domains of Verification: the categories of control boundary an AI system must demonstrate it honored.
-The specific domains are to be defined and maintained by the Working Group.
-- The Proof-of-Control Spectrum, that defines the levels of trustworthiness depending on the level of verification
-- A conformance model: the binary conformance threshold and a standardized trust-assumption disclosure.
-- An assessment methodology by which an independent party can confirm a conformance claim (open verification in practice).
-- Mappings to existing frameworks (e.g. NIST AI RMF, ISO/IEC 42001, CSA MAESTRO,
-  OWASP) for interoperability.
+- Over time, conformance and assessment criteria for verifiable evidence, and mappings to existing frameworks (NIST AI RMF, ISO/IEC 42001, CSA MAESTRO, OWASP) for interoperability.

 ## Out of scope

+- A formal definition of Open Verification.
+It is the framing that opens the conversation, not a deliverable of this group.
+- Whether an AI model is open-source or proprietary.
+Open Verification concerns whether a system's behavior can be independently checked, not exposure of the model or system internals.
+Regulated and proprietary systems can take part without revealing what they are not required to reveal.
 - Certification operations, accreditation, and any trust mark, which are governed separately.
 - Insurance products, underwriting rules, and pricing.
-- Requirements for what an AI model should do or how it is built; this Standard concerns evidence of what a system did, not model quality, safety, or correctness.
+- Requirements for what an AI model should do or how it is built.
+This work concerns evidence of what a system did, not model quality, safety, or correctness.
-- Whether an AI model is open-source or proprietary; open verification concerns the verification system, not the model.
-- Mandating any specific vendor, product, or service.
+- Mandating any specific vendor, product, or stack.